Wedding photographer Wicklow

 After perusing multiple portfolios, you will soon develop an idea of what style of wedding photography appeals to you.
 There is a diverse variety of wedding photography styles to choose from.
 Some examples of popular photography styles include Fine Art, this is a more artistic approach in which the photos are intended to be viewed as a piece of visual art.
 Photojournalistic this photography style aims to capture candid moments in a genuinely unposed, unprompted, and natural way.
 Traditional This style typically includes a lot of classic, posed photos.
 Moody This dramatic style gives off a film-like vibe and is ideal for winter weddings or weddings with a bold colour scheme.
 Natural Ideal for outdoor weddings, photographers employing this style tend to make heavy use of natural lighting.

 At this point, you will have a much clearer idea of which photographers stand out to you.
 You can start to whittle down your long list down to a more defined list of options.
 Create a spreadsheet so you can easily compare and contrast your shortlisted photographers.
 You should add columns in which you can note down their availability, cost, personality, experience, reviews, and offerings.

 Step Five: Start Meeting with Photographers

 You will be spending a large part of your wedding day with the photographer, so it’s highly important to make sure that you get along.
-Arrange an in-person meeting with some of your top photographers before your wedding.
+Arrange an in-person meeting with some of your top photographers in Wicklow before your wedding.
 This will allow you to see if you have a good rapport with the photographer and to see if they have the kind of personality that will put guests at ease.
 You can also use this time to discuss the photos you want and to agree on a detailed action plan for the day.
 To make things easier, you may also want to bring along a mood-board or a Pinterest board for reference.